A person making resin jewelry

 Here's a list of the tools and supplies you'll need:

-It’s a pure, high-quality two-part casting resin suitable for resin jewelry, along with many other arts and crafts.
-It’s also very easy to use, which is especially nice when you’re learning, and you probably won’t need too much for small jewelry projects.
+• UltraClear Deep Pour Epoxy.
+Our deep-layer casting resin.
+This is a pure, high-quality two-part casting resin suitable for resin jewelry, along with many other arts and crafts.
+It’s also very easy to use, which is especially nice when you’re learning and is most effective when

 It's good to have enough for your project and at least a little extra to compensate for any mistakes.